issacdowling/selfhostedsmarthomeguide/README.md

 api:
 ```

-Also, I highly reccomend going some lines below, and pasting this, which will prevent homeassistant from taking up lots of space on your (presumably quite limited) Pi storage, and reduce disk usage, prolonging life:
+Also, I highly recommend going some lines below, and pasting this, which will prevent homeassistant from taking up lots of space on your (presumably quite limited) Pi storage, and reduce disk usage, prolonging life:
 ```
 # Remove history to save space
 recorder: